 Using feedback, reflection and supervision to support counselling studies

 As part of this qualification you can volunteer to work for an agency in a non-counselling capacity.
 Working on an agency-based project is also an effective way of securing a work placement for further counselling experience.

 • As part of this course, you are required to undertake at least 10 hours of personal therapy.
 This will be at your own expense.

 • The course will run subject to numbers applying and being accepted for a Sept start

 The course credits can be used towards other relevant qualifications on the Regulated Qualification Framework (RQF) including progression onto L4 Diploma in Therapeutic Counselling.

-You must have undertaken counselling skills training, e.g. our Level 2 Certificate in Counselling Skills (CPCAB) or equivalent units/qualifications of at least 75 Guided Learning Hours.
+You must have undertaken counselling skills training of at least 75 Guided Learning Hours, e.g. our face to face (NB not online) Level 2 Certificate in Counselling Skills (CPCAB) or equivalent units/qualifications.
 Places are offered through an interview process.

 The expectation is that you will attend all lessons in college face to face.
+There is a minimum requirement of 90% attendance over the programme.
 It is important that you build up a portfolio of work including ongoing assignments, self-reviews / learning reviews, tutor observed counselling practice sessions, peer feedback and worksheets.
 These are all linked to criteria you need to pass.
 Your tutor will support you to do that.
 In addition to this internal assessment, there are externally assessed elements and all must be passed to gain the qualification